genzj/pybingwallpaper/README.md

       --proxy-password PROXY_PASSWORD
                             optional password for proxy server authentication
       --redownload          do not check history records.
 Download must be done. downloaded picture will still be recorded in history file.
       -s {no,win,gnome2,gnome3}, --setter {no,win,gnome2,gnome3}
                             specify interface to be called for setting wallpaper.
                             'no' indicates downloading-only; 'gnome2/3' are only
                             for Linux with gnome; 'win' is for Windows only.
                             Customized setter can be added as dev doc described.
-                            Default: win
       --setter-args SETTER_ARGS
                             arguments for external setters
       -t OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER